jk2236/RecordMatching/README.md

 * Human genetic maps.
 HapMap GrCh36 and GrCh37 genetic maps in PLINK format.
 Can be downloaded from [BEAGLE page](http://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/).
 * All genotypes in the reference panel must be **non-missing and phased** for BEAGLE imputation.

+Example dataset and genetic map files are included in the package for running [Example](https://github.com/jk2236/RecordMatching/tree/main/examples).

 ### Installation
 ```R
 if (!require("devtools")) {